 Morning is free.
-Transfer to airport to take flight to Buenos Aires and transfer to International airport to take flight home.
-This concludes our journey of 8-Day Best of Argentina Tour: Buenos Aires, Mendoza and Iguazu Falls.
+Transfer to airport to take a flight to Buenos Aires and transfer to International airport to take a flight home.
+This concludes our journey of 8-Day Best of Argentina Tour: Buenos Aires, Mendoza, and Iguazu Falls.

 Top attractions in Buenos Aires

 Here are some top attractions in Buenos Aires you could visit and enjoy.
 There are, of course, dozens of attractions and landmarks in Buenos Aires worth visiting and learning about the history of this amazing city.

 La Recoleta Cemetery is a unique burial site, located in Buenos Aires Recoleta neighborhood, full of art statues and mausoleums or famous people.
 Some of them include Eva Perón, presidents...